milon2000/quiz-JavaScript/README.md

-A simple quiz in pure JavaScript
+A simple quiz in plain JavaScript